 There is a period of time when is just not a good idea to travel to the People’s Republic of China.
 This period is called the “Golden Week” and it was instated by the Chinese government for the purpose of encouraging natives to develop domestic tourism.

 This concept includes the entire country, meaning that a large number of people goes on their holiday during this week.
 Since everybody travels at the same time, all prices are much higher than usual.
 Also, there are crowds of people at every famous touristic landmark.

 If you really want to go visit China during this period, make sure to book your trip and all the tickets in advance, but be sure to expect a much higher price.

 During Chinese New Year, Labor Day and National Day it is almost impossible to find a place on a plane or even buy a ticket for some of the popular tours.
 On the other hand, if you don’t mind the crowds and higher prices, then it won’t be a problem for you.

 Spring and autumn in China

 Assuming that you want to avoid rain and gloomy days, the best time to travel to China is in the spring or in the autumn.
-Even if you are used to raining in the UK, humidity and shower rains are much stronger in China during the summer.
+Even if you are familiar with the weather in the UK, humidity and shower rains are much stronger in China during the summer.
 However, some cities are okay to travel through the whole year, like Beijing.

 China is truly a marvellous land, with a huge number of incredible travelling spots and culture like no other.
 You can always start your travell at the south during spring and make Bejing your final destination.
 The other option is to travel in autumn and go later to the south.